 A few facts about Marysville in Victoria

-Marysville was one of the unlucky towns in the Yarra Ranges that was hit by the devastating bushfire in 2009, what Australians sadly recall as the “Black Saturday Bushfire“, a terrible bushfire which destroyed the region, where 173 people died, of which 45 in Marysville.
+Marysville was one of the unlucky towns in the Yarra Ranges that was hit by the devastating bushfire in 2009, what Australians sadly recall as the “Black Saturday Bushfire“, a terrible bushfire that destroyed the region where 173 people died, of which 45 in Marysville.
 Over the years, the hard-working and passionate community rebuilt the town and its surrounding area to recover this place’s splendour.
 I heard about this touching story from my friends who showed me this place.

 How to get from Melbourne to Marysville

 It’s a 2-hour-drive from Melbourne.
 The best way to get there is to hire a car in Melbourne.
 Ideally, I would plan a road trip to visit the Dandenong Ranges, explore the Yarra Valley, stop at Healesville and from there drive 40 minutes to Marysville along the Black Spur, a beautiful scenic drive that winds through the forest with dense vegetation and beautiful fern trees.